Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Hostal Pensión La Mezquita in Negreira on day one of the Finisterre WayHostal Pensión La Mezquita in Negreira

 There is a municipal albergue, the Albergue de Peregrinos de Negreira, another one kilometer onward, and outside of town, right along the Way if you want to make it there.
-Please consult our Google map above to see the location of all these accommodations.
+In addition, there are many more apartment-type accommodations if you have a group; click here to see them.

 After we cleaned up, did our laundry and had a beer, we toured the main attraction of Negreira, the Pazo do Cotón.
 Originally a medieval fortress, designed for military purposes, it has undergone many updates in the recent centuries.
 It is a lovely building nonetheless.
 Below is the gate, where the Camino walks through as it leaves town and heads onward on day two.